-- writing all my documentation drafts in it (before I design it in InDesign)
+- Writing all my documentation drafts in it (before I design it in InDesign)

-- storing notes on my processes (standard operating procedures)
+- Storing notes on my processes (standard operating procedures)

-- keeping my email communication templates
+- Keeping my email communication templates

-- tracking money and stats in spreadsheets
+- Tracking and projecting income in spreadsheets

-- sharing content with clients
+- Sharing files with clients

-- storing all my ideas for future creative & business projects
+- Storing all my ideas for future creative & business projects

 I don’t know if I’ve forgotten something, but you get the picture: I use Drive for pretty much everything.